There’s a widely believed myth going around that XLT on a Ford truck means “Extra Long Truck.”

 Differences Between Ford XL And XLT Trucks

-Aside from the diesel engine and some upgrades, the main differences are in appearance.
+Aside from the diesel engine and some enhancements, the principal differences are in appearance.
 Since optional upgrades are available on both packages, it comes down to how much visuals matter to you.

-If you’d prefer more luxury, look to the higher F-150 trim levels.
+If you’d prefer more grandeur, look to the higher F-150 trim levels.
 These include:

 - Lariat